Julien-Elie/usenet-signcontrol/README.md

 - **URL**

 The URL where the public PGP key can be found.
 If you do not have any, leave `https://ftp.isc.org/pub/pgpcontrol/README.html`.
-If you want to add more URLs (like the home page of the hierarchy), use a multi-line text where each line, except for the first, begins with a tabulation.
+If you want to mention several URLs (like the home page of the hierarchy), use a multi-line text where each line, except for the first, begins with a tabulation.

 - **NEWGROUP\_MESSAGE\_MODERATED**, **NEWGROUP\_MESSAGE\_UNMODERATED**,
 **RMGROUP\_MESSAGE**